sly9/VoyagerTelegramBot/README.md

 With `VoyagerTelegramBot`, you don't need to keep a dashboard open to monitor the imaging session for sub-images, system status, and critical warning and errors.

+## Non-Affiliation and Disclaimer

+This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with the Voyager – Astrophotography Automation Software, or any of its subsidiaries or its affiliates.
+The official Voyager – Astrophotography Automation Software website can be found at https://software.starkeeper.it/.

 ## Features

 - Configurable for types of images and messages